-This Policy applies to family members who reside with you (including a spouse, a child, a child away at college, stepchildren, grandchildren, parents, stepparents, grandparents, siblings and in-laws), anyone else who lives in your household, and any family members who do not live in your household but whose transactions in Company Securities are directed by you or are subject to your influence or control, such as parents or children who consult with you before they trade in Company Securities (collectively referred to as "Family Members").
-You are responsible for the transactions of Family Members.
-Therefore you should make Family Members aware of the need to confer with you before they trade in Company Securities.
-You should treat all such transactions for the purposes of this Policy and applicable securities laws as if the transactions were for your own account.
-This Policy does not, however, apply to personal securities transactions of Family Members where the purchase or sale decision is made by a third party not controlled by, influenced by or related to you or your Family Members.
+This Policy applies to family members who reside with any employee, officer or director of the Company (including a spouse, a child, a child away at college, stepchildren, grandchildren, parents, stepparents, grandparents, siblings and in-laws), anyone else who lives in the employee's household, and any family members who do not live in the employee's household but whose transactions in Company Securities are directed by the employee or are subject to the employee's influence or control, such as parents or children who consult with the employee before they trade in Company Securities (collectively referred to as "Family Members").
+The employee is responsible for the transactions of Family Members.
+Therefore, the employee should make Family Members aware of the need to confer with the employee before they trade in Company Securities.
+The employee should treat all such transactions for the purposes of this Policy and applicable securities laws as if the transactions of Family Members where the purchase or sale decision is made by a third party not controlled by, influenced by or related to the employee or the employee's Family Members.

-H. Transactions by Entities that You Influence or Control
+H. Transactions by Entities that Influenced or Controlled by Covered Persons

-This Policy applies to any entities that you influence or control, including any corporations, partnerships or trusts (collectively referred to as "Controlled Entities"), and transactions by these Controlled Entities should be treated for the purposes of this Policy and applicable securities laws as if they were for your own account.
+This Policy applies to any entities that the employee influences or controls, including any corporations, partnerships or trusts (collectively referred to as "Controlled Entities"), and transactions by these Controlled Entities should be treated for the purposes of this Policy and applicable securities laws as if they were for the employee's own account.